GLM-130B: An Open Bilingual Pre-trained Model: Technical Details

 \subsection{Layer Normalization}

-Here we briefly introduce the history of layer normalization in language modeling problems and how its variants perform in recent LLMs, including our experiments for them on \glm.
+Here we briefly introduce the history of layer normalization in language modeling problems, and how its variants perform in recent LLMs including our experiments for them on \glm.

 \vvpara{Post-LN~\citep{vaswani2017attention}.} Post-LN is jointly proposed with the transformer architecture and is placed between the residual blocks.
 It is then adopted by BERT~\citep{devlin2019bert} for bidirectional language model pre-training.
-Nevertheless, Post-LN was later accused of transformers' slow and vulnerable converging~\citep{xiong2020layer}, and the Pre-LN emerged as a substitute.
+Nevertheless, Post-LN was later accused of transformers' slow and vulnerable converging~\citep{xiong2020layer} and the Pre-LN emerged as a substitute.

 \vvpara{Pre-LN~\citep{xiong2020layer}.} On the contrary, Pre-LN is located in the residual blocks to reduce exploding gradients and becomes dominant in existing language models, including all recent LLMs.
 However, OPT-175B~\citep{zhang2022opt}, BLOOM~\citep{scao2022what}, and text-to-image model CogView~\cite{ding2021cogview} later observe that Pre-LN is still unable to handle the vulnerable training when models scale up to 100B or meet multi-modal data.
-This is also justified in \glm's preliminary experiments, where Pre-LN consistently crashes during the early training stage.
+This is also justified in \glm's preliminary experiments, where Pre-LN consistently crashes in its early stage training.

-Another problem rooted in Pre-LN transformers is that it may harm the model performance after tuning compared to Post-LN.
+Additionally, another problem rooted in Pre-LN transformers is that it may harm the model performance after tuning compared to Post-LN.
 This is observed in~\citep{he2021realformer}.

-\vvpara{Sandwich-LN~\citep{ding2021cogview}.} As a remedy, on top of Pre-LN, CogView (later in Normformer~\citep{shleifer2021normformer}) develops Sandwich-LN, which appends extra normalization to the end of each residual branch.
+\vvpara{Sandwich-LN~\citep{ding2021cogview}.} As a remedy, on top of Pre-LN, CogView (later in Normformer~\citep{shleifer2021normformer}) develops Sandwich-LN which appends extra normalization to the end of each residual branch.
 Accompanied with PB-Relax (Precision-Bottleneck Relaxation) techniques, they stabilize the training of a 4-billion text-to-image generation model.
-Despite its superiority over Pre-LN, sadly, Sandwich-LN is also proved to collapse in \glm training, let alone the potential consequent weaker tuning performance caused by its Pre-LN nature.
+Despite its superiority over Pre-LN, sadly Sandwich-LN is also proved to collapse in \glm training; let alone the potential consequent weaker tuning performance caused by its Pre-LN nature.